PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 happens the first time Emacs starts.
 The automatic configuration is made possible by the fantastic `use-package` Emacs package.

-If you wish, this default set up may be modified as described below.
+If you wish, this default setup may be modified.
+The details of the default configuration are described below.

 ## Makeup of the `.emacs.d` directory